Dates: Friday 1st - Monday 4th November

-The Tasmanian Craft Fair is spread across 9 venues throughout the picturesque town of Deloraine.
+The Tasmanian Craft Fair is spread across 8 venues and 5 galleries throughout the picturesque town of Deloraine.
 Free shuttle buses depart each venue regularly, or the venues are a short walk from each other if you’re after a healthy stroll.

 Take A Break: The Australian Breastfeeding Association will again provide a relaxing haven for families at Venue 5 (Community Complex) and Venue 7 (in the Showgrounds Secretary’s office).

 After the Craft Fair

 Enjoy a stroll around Deloraine - there are street sculptures in the main street and more along the river bank.
 Do the circuit walk of the river - and possibly spot a platypus in the river around dawn or dusk.

 Visit Yarns and the excellent museum at the Information Centre or visit one of the cafes for coffee and cake.